 How Do People Stop Abusing Prescription Drugs?

-While prescription drug abuse can lead to significant health, career, relationship, and financial repercussions, full recovery is possible.
-Addiction is a chronic disorder, so there is no “cure” for the disease; however, it can be managed with comprehensive and ongoing treatment.
+While prescription drug abuse can lead to significant health, career, relationship, and financial repercussions,9 full recovery is possible.
+Addiction is a chronic disorder and, though there may be no easy “cure” for the disease, it can be managed with comprehensive and ongoing treatment.

 Medical detox is often the first step in the treatment process.
-Withdrawal from certain substances, such as benzodiazepines and opiates, can be quite uncomfortable and even unsafe.
-As a result, medical detox is always required, and individuals should never attempt to stop taking these substances suddenly on their own.9
+Left unmanaged, withdrawal from certain substances, such as benzodiazepines and opiates, can be quite uncomfortable and even unsafe.
+In these instances, medical detox may be needed, as it might otherwise be risky to quit taking these substances suddenly on their own.9

-Professional rehabilitation programs begin with a full assessment where medical professionals will assess if medical detox is needed.
-If a person was taking prescription drugs to manage a physical or mental health disorder, doctors will assess the best treatment plan going forward.
+Medical professionals will assess for the need for medical detox at the start of the rehabilitation period.
+If a person was taking prescription drugs to manage a physical or mental health disorder, doctors will use this information to inform the best treatment plan going forward.
 In some instances, clients may be switched to a different medication with less abuse potential.
-In other cases, alternative treatments, such as massage, physical therapy, or acupuncture, may be employed.
+In other cases, alternative treatments, such as massage, physical therapy, or acupuncture, may be employed.14

-After detox, the bulk of addiction treatment takes place in the form of therapy.
-In both individual and group therapy, clients explore the reasons behind their prescription drug abuse.
+Either way, the bulk of addiction treatment takes place in the form of extensive counseling and therapy.16 In both individual and group therapy, clients explore the reasons behind their prescription drug abuse as well as strategies to end maladaptive and compulsive drug use behaviors.
 The specific program of care is catered to the individual, ensuring that treatment addresses the individual person’s progress in recovery.

-Aftercare is a key component of any successful recovery program.
-Prior to completion of a formal addiction treatment program, the treatment team will help to devise an aftercare plan for the client.
-This plan may consist of ongoing therapy sessions, attendance at 12-Step meetings, and meditation or yoga classes.
+Aftercare is a key component to any successful recovery program.
+Prior to completion of a formal addiction treatment program, the treatment team will devise an aftercare plan for the client.
 The client and treatment team work on the plan together to ensure it meets the client’s needs on various levels, providing the support and structure needed for a successful long-term recovery.